IPTM1560 - Outline of the chargeable events regime: tax charged

 The chargeable person, if an individual, will in many cases be treated as though tax at basic rate had been paid on the gain.
 This reflects the tax paid by a UK-resident insurer attributable to the income and gains arising on assets backing policyholder benefits, see IPTM3810.

 A gain on a policy or contract may be chargeable as income under a provision other than the chargeable event regime.
-This might, for example, happen where the benefits paid out under a policy fall to be included as receipts of a trade or profession, as well as where a policy is held as a circulating capital investment by a financial concern.
+This might, for example, happen where the benefits paid out under a policy are trading receipts.
 ITTOIA05/S527 gives this type of charge precedence over the chargeable event regime.